 Her first book, The Traveling Artist: A Visual Journal, will be published in March of 2021 by Glitterati Editions.

 About the carpet project: "Textiles have been a lifelong curiosity, thanks to my parents.
 Our home was decorated with knotted pile carpets from a myriad of Middle Eastern countries, and I wanted to better understand the historical and cultural weight of an artform that had enriched my adolescence.
 Inspired, I applied for, and was granted, a Fulbright Fellowship in Istanbul, Turkey from 2013 - 2014.
 This nine-month grant allowed me to research Anatolian weaving, to explore its deep heritage and study how textiles visually portrayed their culture of origin.

 My paintings incorporate traditional symbols and designs, but they are not copies of existing carpets.
 I mimic the minute detail and time-consuming nature of weaving by employing tiny interlocking shapes to fill large fields of color.
 Occasionally I render textiles in black and white to focus on design and symbols.

 It is important to me that the artists who inspire my paintings are acknowledged and compensated for their contribution.
-Currently, 15% of artwork sales from my carpet series are donated to women weavers in Turkey via the Hisar Anadolu Support Society (HADD) of Van, a nonprofit charity supported in part by Turkish Philanthropy Funds.
+Currently, 15% of artwork sales from this series are donated to women weavers and artisans in Turkey via Turkish Philanthropy Funds."